DFHack/df-structures/how-to-update.rst

 Run (browse-dataseg).
 The first three -30000 are cursor.
 Following group of 6 are selection_rect.
 After that, at 16-aligned addresses are control_mode and game_mode.
-Tab the game ui to the most common two-pane mode, scroll to the end and find 0x30200.
+Tab the game UI to the most common two-pane mode, scroll to the end and find 0x30200.
 Within this dword ui_menu_width is byte 1, ui_area_map_width is byte 2.